 - Do I need hearing assistance through hearing aids/instruments?

 - What options do I have to help my hearing perform to my best potential?

-Once the hearing test is over, your audiologist will take the time to show you your audiogram and other tests results.
+Once the test is over, your audiologist will take the time to show you your audiogram and other test results.
 We will explain your results thoroughly so that you understand them and your potential solutions properly.